mennovogel/zoom-compose/README.md

 // This enables you to observe changes, like zoomState.value.scale. val zoomState = rememberMutableZoomState()

-Zoomable(
+Card(
+   Modifier
+      .padding(8.dp)
+      .zoomable(
          zoomState = zoomState,
-   // Provide your preferred zoomRange. zoomRange = 0.8f..3f,
+         // Provide your preferred zoomRange.
+         zoomRange = 0.8f..3f,
          // Add tap or double tap handlers. tapHandler = TapHandler(
             onDoubleTap = null,
             onTap = {
                onTap(asset)
             }
          ),
          // Use another onCancelledBehavior than the default KeepWithinBoundsOnCancelledBehavior. transformGestureHandler = TransformGestureHandler(
             // ResetToOriginalPositionOnCancelledBehavior always resets to the original position after
             // the composable has been touched.
             onCancelledBehavior = ResetToOriginalPositionOnCancelledBehavior(),
             // OnDoubleTouchCondition makes sure the composable is only transformed with double touch
             // gestures.
 This makes sense when used inside a list. onCondition = OnDoubleTouchCondition()
          )
+      )
+   ,
+   // You can easily use the scale for example. elevation = (zoomState.value.scale * 10f).dp
 ) {
-   // Any composable can be transformed, but only one child is supported.
-   Card(
-      Modifier.padding(8.dp),
-      // within the Zoomable scope you can easily use the scale for example. elevation = (it.scale * 10f).dp
-   ) {
    Image(bitmap, contentDescription)
-   }
 }
 ```